Carbon-Twelve-C12/quantera/README.md

 - Portfolio management dashboard with integrated cross-asset tracking and analytics
 - ESG scoring and impact visualization dashboards with interactive analytics
 - Advanced environmental impact measurement with real-world equivalency displays
+- Gas-optimized L2Bridge implementation with batch messaging and blob data compression
+- Comprehensive integration tests for AssetFactory and LiquidityPools interactions
+- Security audit preparation documentation and contract optimization plan

 ## Competitive Positioning

-With our continued implementation of AssetFactory, LiquidityPools, YieldOptimizer, L2Bridge, WalletContext, and SmartAccountTemplates contracts, Quantera offers several advantages over competitors:
+With our complete implementation of AssetFactory, LiquidityPools, YieldOptimizer, L2Bridge (with gas-optimized messaging), WalletContext, and SmartAccountTemplates contracts, along with comprehensive integration testing and security preparation, Quantera offers several advantages over competitors:

 1. **Multi-Asset Support**: Unlike most platforms that focus on a single asset class, Quantera supports treasury securities, environmental assets, and more.